Catherine of York, Countess of Devon

 Catherine and William had three children:

 Since none of Catherine’s brothers survived childhood and her sisters, except for Elizabeth of York, wife of King Henry VII, did not leave surviving descendants recognized by the English crown, Catherine’s children became the only grandchildren of King Edward IV who inherited the dangerous claims to the English throne from the House of York.
 In 1538, there was a supposed attempt to overthrow King Henry VIII and replace him with Catherine’s son Henry Courtenay, 1st Marquess of Exeter.
 Thomas Cromwell, Henry VIII’s chief minister and Courtenay’s political rival, convinced Henry VIII that Courtenay was a part of the supposed plot.
-It is very likely that Cromwell exaggerated the conspiracy for political purposes.
+Cromwell likely exaggerated the conspiracy for political purposes.
 There is no evidence to suggest that Courtenay had the means to or intended to rebel against King Henry VIII.
-The charges brought against him were based on the correspondence he had with Cardinal Reginald Pole, a Yorkist claimant to the English throne, and the testimony of Reginald’s brother Geoffrey Pole, who was then pardoned of all wrong-doing.
+The charges brought against him were based on the correspondence with Cardinal Reginald Pole, a Yorkist claimant to the English throne, and the testimony of Reginald’s brother Geoffrey Pole, who was then pardoned of all wrong-doing.
 Henry Courtenay and his son Edward Courtenay were both arrested and imprisoned in the Tower of London.
 Henry was found guilty, was executed, and his titles and lands were forfeited.
 His son Edward remained imprisoned for fifteen years until the accession of Queen Mary I when she ordered his release.

 After her marriage, Catherine remained close to her eldest sister Queen Elizabeth, wife of King Henry VII.
 She attended the wedding of her eldest nephew Arthur, Prince of Wales and Catherine of Aragon in November 1501, and the betrothal of her eldest niece Margaret Tudor to James IV, King of Scots in January 1502.